cjbnc/ws-standards/proposed/WSSR-2.3-static-key-hmac-authorization.md

 - The CONTENT-MD5 string must contain the base-64 encoded MD5 checksum of the message content data.
 If the message contains no content (as in GET requests) the CONTENT-MD5 should be a an empty string for the purpose of calculating the signature.

 The hmac-sha1 calculation should be seeded using the secret KEYDATA.
-The resulting signature should be base-64 encoded before including it in the HMAC-Auth header.
+The resulting signature should be base-64 encoded before including it in the NCSU-MAC header.

 ### Additional request headers